Shape and size changes of adherent elastic epithelia: Active shaping of planar epithelia

 Distinct from the curvature change, the displacement of the tissue boundary changes sign at a different threshold for $f\neq 0$, given by

 To see this we set $x=L_0$ in Eq.~\ref{eq:usoln} to obtain

 Here $L_d$ is the length scale that captures the influence of the propulsive force on the tissue displacement.
 For a large tissue, we have

 which is positive as $L_\sigma>\ell_\sigma$.
 Unlike $L_c$, $L_d$ is independent of the tissue size for a large tissue, irrespective of the ratio $\ell_p/L_\sigma$ and is primarily controlled by the stress penetration depth $L_\sigma$.
-This highlights the distinction between the force transmission mechanisms that control curvature and shape of the tissue versus its size and wetting properties.
-It is useful to contrast this with Ref.~\cite{perez2019active}, where a size dependent dewetting transition was observed in an epithelial tissue modeled as an active fluid, which albeit different, is nonetheless similar to our elastic model.
+This highlights the distinction between the force transmission mechanisms that control curvature and shape of the tissue versus its size and adhesive properties.
+It is useful to contrast this with Ref.~\cite{perez2019active}, where a size dependent dewetting transition was observed in an epithelial tissue modeled as an active fluid, which albeit different, is nonetheless similar~\footnote{Note that by replacing displacements with velocities, the planar expansion-contraction change of the elastic tissue exactly corresponds to the dewetting transition of its fluid counterpart.} to our elastic model.
 The main distinction lies in the strength of cell-substrate adhesions ($Y_s$), which in Ref.~\cite{perez2019active} is considered negligible, resulting in $L_\sigma\gg L_0$, whereas, we work in the strongly adhered limit with $L_\sigma\ll L_0$.
-As a consequence, our elastic dewetting transtion is size independent.
-On the other hand, for weak substrate adhesion, we can replace $L_\sigma$ by $L_0$ in Eq.~\ref{eq:Ld}, thereby recovering the size dependence seen Ref.~\cite{perez2019active}.
+As a consequence, our elastic expansion-contraction transtion is size independent.
+On the other hand, for weak substrate adhesion, we can replace $L_\sigma$ by $L_0$ in Eq.~\ref{eq:Ld}, thereby recovering the size dependence seen Ref.~\cite{perez2019active}, albeit now in an elastic model.
+We also find qualitative agreement with the measured stress profiles~\cite{perez2019active} in this parameter regime where the stress is dominated by bulk contractility and peaked in the interior.
 From Eq.~\ref{eq:uL}, we easily find that $u_x(L_0)$ changes sign at the value $\Lambda=\Lambda_d$ given in Eq.~(\ref{eq:Lambdad}).
-Hence, as we change $\Lambda$, we go through a dewetting transition, where for \begin{itemize} \item $\Lambda>\Lambda_d$: the tissue is globally contracted and dewets from the substrate. \item $\Lambda<\Lambda_d$: the tissue is globally extended and wets the substrate. \end{itemize} Importantly, when $\ell_p\ll L_\sigma$, $\Lambda_d>\Lambda_c$, while for $\ell_p\gtrsim L_\sigma$, $\Lambda_d<\Lambda_c$ and $\Lambda_c$ is then size dependent\footnote{Of course, as before, when the bulk active stresses are dominantly contractile ($\sigma_a>0$), either transition exists only for a sufficiently large propulsive force.}.
+Hence, as we change $\Lambda$, we go through a tissue size transition, where for \begin{itemize} \item $\Lambda>\Lambda_d$: the tissue is globally contracted. \item $\Lambda<\Lambda_d$: the tissue is globally extended. \end{itemize} Importantly, when $\ell_p\ll L_\sigma$, $\Lambda_d>\Lambda_c$, while for $\ell_p\gtrsim L_\sigma$, $\Lambda_d<\Lambda_c$ and $\Lambda_c$ is then size dependent\footnote{Of course, as before, when the bulk active stresses are dominantly contractile ($\sigma_a>0$), either transition exists only for a sufficiently large propulsive force.}.
 As $\Lambda_c\neq\Lambda_d$ when $f\neq 0$, we find that our model predicts four different morphological states for the tissue as sketched in Fig.~\ref{fig:shapes}.
 An illustrative morphological ``phase diagram'' is shown in Fig.~\ref{fig:phasedgm}a for $\sigma_a>0$, in the $\Lambda$-$f$ plane.
+Changes in the stress profile from being peaked near the tissue center to being peaked near the boundary with a nonmonotonic spatial profile have been reported previously in epithelial monolayers \cite{blanch2017effective} and our results are in qualitative agreement.
 Note that, just like the stress profile, the tissue displacement is also nonmonotonic in general (see Fig.~\ref{fig:nonmon}).
 So while the edge of the tissue contracts from its rest length when $\Lambda>\Lambda_d$, the center of the tissue can be locally extended due to the stress being more extensile there and vice-versa.
 As a result, while our simple characterization in terms of just $H(0)$ and $u_x(L_0)$ is easy to understand, the full tissue shape and stress profile can be accessed in experiments through imaging and traction force microscopy allowing for more stringent tests of our theory.